 Students with a significant financial or medical hardship that has occurred after they signed their year long housing contract may be eligible for a contract release, provided they meet certain criteria.
 Students who feel they have a reason to be released may do the following:

-Step 3: Upon submission of a completed Request for Contract Release form and all applicable documentation, Residential Education and Housing will review the student’s request and render a decision within 10 business days.
+Step 3: Upon submission of a completed Request for Contract Release form and all applicable documentation, the Contract Release Committee will review the student’s request and render a decision within 5 business days.

 Students who are approved for a contract release will be emailed confirming they have been released and any instructions on how and when to move out depending on the date of the release and the academic calendar.